$ sudo ./learn_linux --hands-on

 • All course materials included

-• Demo day for parents on Week 4
+• Demo day on Week 4

 Register — BYOL →

-Do they know how it works?
+Do you know how it works?

 → Ahead in university